 Nebraska’s recent adoption of the Uniform Voidable Transactions Act has significantly altered how prosecutors treat fraudulent property transfers and other actions that constitute bankruptcy.
 If you are facing criminal charges related to bankruptcy fraud in Omaha, you should contact a local white-collar crimes attorney as soon as possible.

 Working with an experienced Omaha bankruptcy fraud lawyer is often essential to achieving a positive outcome in these cases.
-A skilled fraud defense attorney at Berry Law Firm can walk you through every stage of your case and fight tirelessly to defend your rights.
+A skilled fraud defense attorney at Berry Law can walk you through every stage of your case and fight tirelessly to defend your rights.

 What Does Bankruptcy Fraud Look Like?

 Under Nebraska Revised Statutes §36-803, a person is considered “insolvent” if the total value of their debts exceeds the total value of their assets.
 Furthermore, they are presumed insolvent if they establish a general pattern of not paying debts on time even though the validity of those debts is not in dispute.

 Accordingly, charges for bankruptcy fraud commonly arise from the suspicion that someone has hidden assets or refrained from paying debts to make themselves appear insolvent.
 Other forms of bankruptcy fraud include knowingly providing false information in a bankruptcy filing, bribing or attempting to bribe a court-appointed trustee, and filing for bankruptcy more than once at the same time in multiple states.